srinjoyc/fcl-docs/README.md

 > :warning: **This method can only be used client side.**

-Logs out the current user.
+Logs out the current user and sets the values on the [current user](#TODO) object to null.

 ### Note